ErikKassubek/ADVOCATE/README.md

 > This program currently only runs / is tested under Linux

 > [!IMPORTANT]
-> ADVOCATE is implemented for go version 1.24.
+> advocate is implemented for go version 1.24.
 > Make sure, that the program does not choose another version/toolchain and is compatible with go 1.24.
 > The output `package advocate is not in std ` or similar indicates a problem with the used version.

-For an explanation on how to use ADVOCATE, see [here](./doc/usage.md).
+For an explanation on how to use advocate, see [here](./doc/usage.md).

-## Warning
+## Documentation

-It is the users responsibility of the user to make sure, that the input to the program, including e.g. API calls are equal for the recording and the tracing.
-Otherwise the replay is likely to get stuck.

-Do not change the program code between trace recording and replay.
-The identification of the operations is based on the file names and lines, where the operations occur.
-If they get changed, the program will most likely block without terminating.
-If you need to change the program, you must either rerun the trace recording or change the effected trace elements in the recorded trace.
-This also includes the adding of the replay header.
-Make sure, that it is already in the program (but commented out), when you run the recording.
+A detailed description of how advocate works can be found in the [doc](doc) folder.